 Słupsk is located in north-western Poland 20 kilometers from the Baltic Sea.
 The area of the city is 43.15 km2 and is dominated by urban areas (nearly 50%).
 The remaining part of the city is covered mainly by agricultural areas (36%) and forests or other green areas (13%).
 The study area (pilot site) does not include the entire sewer system operated by the Słupsk Water Supply but the most densely built-up area of 22.03 km2 where both, the separate and combined sewer systems exist.
 Just before the main pumping station (which serves as an outfall in the pilot area), there is an overflow, which separates an excess of the wastewater and directs it to the Słupia River.
-The pilot area is the main source of inflow to the Wastewater Treatment Plant (WWTP) of which 30% is the stormwater.
-Therefore, it is necessary to assess sources of pollution in the inflow to the WWTP and in the overflow and to prepare tools that will give a basis for the wastewater and stormwater detention.
+The pilot area is the main source of inflow to the Wastewater Treatment Plant (WWTP) of which 30% is stormwater.
+Therefore, it is necessary to assess sources of pollution in the inflow to the WWTP and in the overflow and to prepare tools that will give a basis for the wastewater and stormwater control system.
+In the pilot area there is one storage facility (tank) built for stormwater detention.
 There are no sustainable drainage systems (SUDS) (bioswales etc.) in the pilot area.
 There is automated control system used for the sewer system operation.
 There are two retention tanks (including WWTP) connected to Combined Sewer Overflow (CSO) structures.